Local pairing of Feynman histories in many-body Floquet models: Discussion

-Moving beyond the average SFF, we have also initiated a similar investigation into the higher moments (see also Ref.~\cite{chan2020toappear}).
+Moving beyond the average SFF, we have initiated a similar investigation into the higher moments (see also Refs.~\cite{chan2020spectral} and \cite{flack2020statistics}).
 Our discussion highlights another source of deviations from RMT, associated with a freedom in the local pairing of the multiple copies of orbits which appear.
 The presence of domain walls in the pairing of copies of orbits enhances these higher moments, and consequently gives rise to non-Gaussian statistics of the SFF.
-We have discussed the connection between these domain walls and the entanglement membrane \cite{jonay2018coarse,zhou2019emergent,zhou2019entanglement}.
-Although our transfer matrix approach was here restricted to the first moment of the SFF, it is clear that one could construct analogous transfer matrices to generate the higher moments.

-A more complete understanding of the spectral fluctuations would connect with recent work on rare region effects.
+We have discussed the connection between these domain walls and the entanglement membrane \cite{jonay2018coarse,zhou2019emergent,zhou2020entanglement}.
+Although our transfer matrix approach was here restricted to the first moment of the SFF, it is clear that one can construct analogous transfer matrices to generate the higher moments in generic Floquet models.
+Such an investigation would connect with recent work on rare region effects.
 Weak links for example have been shown to play an important role in entanglement growth \cite{nahum2018dynamics}.
-Within the framework of the average transfer matrix generating the first moment of the SFF, the possibility of weak links would be captured by the decrease of the effective domain wall tension at late times.
+For the average transfer matrix generating the first moment of the SFF, the possibility of weak links would be captured by the decrease of the effective domain wall tension at late times.

+Although our work has focused on systems without any locally conserved densities, their introduction is known to lead to prominent deviations of the SFF from RMT even within the diagonal approximation \cite{friedman2019spectral,roy2020random,moudgalya2020spectral}.
+With a conserved scalar charge, for example, these deviations persist up to a Thouless time which scales diffusively $t_{\text{Th}} \sim L^2$.
+This is far greater than the Thouless time which we have shown to arise from pairing domains, and it would be interesting to understand the interplay between these effects.
+There is of course an outstanding question of how to apply our ideas to Hamiltonian systems.
+In that case the local conservation of energy surely plays a role.